jwiegley/johnwiegley/drafts/drafts.md

 and worldly realities, to an outsized degree.
 Because we are so famished for Truth, we scarf down whatever promises truth as intensely as possible.

-In such a state, sexuality is almost seen as a vehicle of deliverance, a foundation for identity.
-It feels good, it momentarily transports us from the bounds of our mind, offering a brief instant of ethereal connection.
-Then the semblance of true embrace vanishes, and the emptiness returns.
+In such a state, sensuality is almost seen as a vehicle of deliverance, a foundation for identity.
+It feels good, it momentarily transports us from the bounds of the mind, offering a brief instant of ethereal connection.
+Then the semblance of true embrace vanishes and the emptiness returns.

 In a mature society, people will not look to the world to satisfy a host of desires; they will desire to look after the world.